cronologic-de/ug_timetaggermodule/source/hardware.rst

 .. attention::

-    Even if not in use, JTAG_TCK and TEMP_ALARM_n have to be connected correctly.
+    Even if not in use, JTAG_TCK and TEMP_ALARM_b have to be connected correctly.
 See the descriptions of these signals for details.